No Pain, No Gain: 5 Lessons From The Worst Year Of My Life

-I was left with a rare and challenging health condition which changed the life that I knew, and resulted in financial devastation, the termination of a 14-year career, and the loss of many friends along the way.
+My life changed in 2010 after a bad reaction to a flu vaccine, a fall, and blow to my head that left me feeling extremely disoriented.
+I was left with a rare and challenging health condition that changed life as I knew it and resulted in financial devastation, the termination of a 14-year career, and the loss of many friends.

 1. There is beauty in suffering.

 People love to root for the underdog, but most don't like to be on the front lines while the underdog is grabbling to get back on top.
 If you, too, are going through a hard time, look for people who will want to join you for the ride.
 Together, you will learn so much through suffering and find strength in new places.
 It's a beautiful process that brings you closer to your true self and a higher power.
 I encourage you and your loved ones to dig deep and find the beauty in what you are experiencing.

 2. Worrying is your biggest waste of time.

 When dealing with loss, you will worry Will I ever feel normal again?
 Will I ever be able to do all of the activities I love?
 Will I get married and have a baby?
 Will my boyfriend stay with me through this?

 I have been filled with worry like this along my journey, and it's been such a confidence killer.
 Over time, you can worry yourself into absolute utter sickness and stress, and push people away as a result.

 We all know this and yet we worry anyway.
 Stop!
 Life is short.
 Catch yourself when you start to worry about what will happen "one day" and instead focus on the joy of the hour, the minute, the day.
 When worry rears its ugly head, repeat a positive affirmation, mantra, or quote that resonates until that worry goes away.
 If you have to repeat that affirmation 20 times a day, do what you need to do to not give in to worry.